Marijuana Flower and Entourage Effect

 Smokable Weed Flower and Cannabis or Tobacco Addiction

 People may develop a dependence or addiction to weed flowers.
 An Addiction Journal study shows CBD modifies our brain’s addiction pathways.
 CBD modulates our internal cannabinoid system.
-The CB2 receptors in the endocannabinoid system is vital as it regulates the processes of our human body.
+The CB2 receptors in the endocannabinoid system are vital as it regulates the processes of our human body.
 On the whole, weed addiction does not seem to be a big problem yet.
 States with legal weed saw a 30% drop in deaths related to opioids.

 National Library of Medicine and National Institutes of Health